RoshiniUdayaKumar/FSM_Projects/README.md

 1. Sequence Detector using Moore Non-Overlapping method.
 2. Sequence Detector using Moore Overlapping method.
 3. Sequence Detector using Melay Overlapping method.
+4. FSM Secure Car Key
-4. FSM of a traffic light controller.
+5. FSM of a traffic light controller.
-5. FSM of a vending machine.
+6. FSM of a vending machine.